Backlink Decay Is Claim Decay (Live SaaS Benchmark)

 The instrument below inverts that.
 Three live distributions, one per question, that fill as the niche votes.

 A real benchmark for backlink decay rate cannot start full.
-A populated chart on day one would mean borrowed numbers from a study that already shipped, the prior failure running again under a fresh title.
+I refused to launch this one pre-filled: a populated chart on day one would mean borrowed numbers from a study that already shipped, the prior failure running again under a fresh title.

 Charts are claims.
-A benchmark chart is a claim about a cohort, and a cohort that has not voted has not made a claim.
-Each chart refuses to render until 15 responses have landed in the relevant slice.
+A benchmark chart is a claim about a cohort, and a cohort that has not voted has not made one.
+Each chart refuses to render until 15 responses land in its slice.
 The instrument a Series A founder loads in July is not the instrument a Series B Head of Content loaded in April.
-Empty distributions mark the part of the niche that has not yet spoken, held open until it does.
-That is referring domain decay reframed as a measurement question, not a maintenance complaint.
+That turns referring domain decay into a measurement question.

 Three questions populate the instrument: which ARR band the respondent operates in, what the current CAC payback period looks like, and how that payback has moved over the last four quarters.

-Each chart that renders represents at least 15 responses in the relevant slice.
-The distributions they form are what the next quarter's citing publishers will be looking at.
-The same instrument answers How fast do SaaS backlinks decay: every shift in a dominant slice is a shift in which sources the next wave of citing publishers will pick.
+The distributions these charts form are what the next quarter's citing publishers will be looking at.
+Every shift in a dominant slice is a shift in which sources the next wave will pick.

 The charts are one half of the instrument.
 The paragraph below them is the other half.
 A fixed interpretation written in April cannot honestly describe a distribution that will look different in July.

 The third question is the one the paragraph reacts to.
-How CAC payback has moved over the last four quarters is the variable that decides which next-quarter citing publishers refresh their charts and which delay.
-When the dominant movement shifts, the paragraph shifts.
-When two movement options sit within ten percent of each other, it says so.
-A tied cohort is its own diagnostic signal.
-When non-measurement itself dominates, the paragraph names that too.
+How CAC payback has moved over the last four quarters is the live signal of which cohorts are most exposed to claim decay next, so when the dominant movement shifts, the reading below shifts with it.
 You are reading the same post a peer will read next quarter, and the peer is reading a different paragraph.

 Every benchmark earns its authority by being honest about what the niche has not yet reported.
 The movement slot stays open, waiting for the cohort that will define the next refresh cycle's reading of the niche.
 The cohort that reports first is the one whose situation propagates downstream.

 What the benchmark does not measure is platform-channel decay.
 Two failure modes, two clocks.
 Confuse them and you fix the wrong one.
-The backlink half life of a post on LinkedIn Pulse is governed by platform algorithm changes, not citation displacement.
+The backlink half life of a post on LinkedIn Pulse is governed by platform algorithm changes.
 Foundation Inc's LinkedIn Pulse decay analysis covers that class with an 89% traffic-loss figure.
 The instrument cedes that territory by design: we map the backlink decay that hits the chart embedded in the post a writer forgot they wrote.

 The benchmark above measures the niche.
-Your own corpus is the next move.
+Your own posts are the next move.
 Open three of your highest-traffic posts.
 Find every chart.
 Backlink decay is touching them in three specific places right now.

 The first is the source-update gap.
 Any chart citing a third-party benchmark with an annual update cadence has a known decay window.
 If your chart still cites the prior year, the citing publisher picks a fresher source the next time they edit, and the backlink moves.
 The remedy is not republishing with a new date stamp.
 Rebind the chart to a source whose update cadence the team controls, or replace the third-party citation with a first-party measurement.